Ōsumi Islands

-The Ōsumi Islands (大隅諸島, Ōsumi-shotō) is an archipelago in the Nansei Islands, and are the northernmost group of the Satsunan Islands, which is in turn part of the Ryukyu Archipelago.
-The chain extends from the southern tip of Kyushu to Yakushima.
+The Ōsumi Islands (大隅諸島, Ōsumi-shotō) is an archipelago in the Ryukyu Archipelago, and are the northernmost group of the Ryukyu Islands, The chain extends from the southern tip of Kyushu to Yakushima.
 Administratively, the group belongs within Kagoshima Prefecture, Japan.

 Geography

 The Ōsumi Islands are of volcanic origin and have a total area of approximately 1030 sqkm.
 The highest elevation is Miyanouradake with a height of 1935 m on Yakushima.
 The climate is a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and mild winters.
 Precipitation is high throughout the year, but is highest in the months of May, June and September.

 History

 The Ōsumi Islands have been settled since at least the Jōmon period.
 Burial sites on Tanegashima, namely the Yokomine and Hirota sites, attest to a uniquely well-developed Yayoi period culture at the end of the 4th century AD.
 The artifacts include magatama, an engraved pendant, and emblems with apparent writing.